 That’s how my wife found me.
-She was rooted to her spot for a moment (probably because she never saw me cry before), but then she eventually ran towards me and asked what’s wrong.
+She was rooted to her spot for a moment (probably because she never saw me cry before), but then she eventually ran towards me and asked what was wrong.
 Though I tried to contain my sobbing, I couldn’t.
 I blurted out all my worries about the stock market and how I could not seem to think of a way to reduce my losses.

 My wife looked at me in the eyes.
 “Baby, perhaps it’s time for you to see a psychologist.
 I know you have been spiraling down little by little, but this – the crying and the negative self-talk – is on another level.
-I would honestly appreciate it if you get mental help sooner than later.”
+I would honestly appreciate it if you get mental illness help sooner than later.”

 My tears stopped falling for a minute.
 I had not thought of that before – the possibility of having a mental disorder.
 When I agreed, my wife contacted her psychologist friend once, and we went to her house in the same afternoon.
 The psychologist did a few tests until it turned out that I most likely had a bipolar disorder, although I experienced depression (all-time lows) more than mania (all-time highs).
-It was mild, and I was apparently lucky to have it detected early, but I still had many questions about my new condition.
+It was mild, and I was apparently lucky to have it detected early, but I still had many questions about my new health (bipolar disorder) condition.

 Experiencing life challenges for a long time is the primary cause of depression.
 Imagine, if you cannot find work, someone always bullies you, and your relationships are strained, you may be unable to help but feel like everything is going against you.
 Worse, you may believe that the situation will never change.